i-giron/inst377_jedim/README.md

 # Description of target browsers:
-We are currently working on the site that will benefit the Android and the iOS users to find information about Prince George farmer market.
+We are currently working on the site that will benefit the Android and the iOS users especially stakeholders to find information about Prince George farmer market.

 # Link to User Manual: